jaimedelacruz/pyMilne/README.md

 ## Compilation of the C++ module
-These routines require building and solving a sparse linear system of equations.
-In order to improve performance we have implemented that part in a C++ module.
 This module makes use of the Eigen-3 and FFTW-3 libraries, which should be in your path.
 The compilation has been tested in Linux and Mac systems (with MacPorts).